AlibabaCloudDocs/ecs/intl.en-US/Images/Image FAQ.md

 ## Can I install or upgrade the operating systems of ECS instances on my own?

-You can use one of the following methods to install or upgrade the operating system:
+No, you cannot install or upgrade the operating systems of ECS instances on your own.
+ECS instances must use images provided by Alibaba Cloud, which you cannot add or upgrade on your own.
+However, you can perform the following operations:

 -   Replace system disks and select new operating systems.
-For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md) or [Upgrade the operating systems in batches]().
+For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).
--   Create ECS instances from custom images that are imported from computers.
+-   Create ECS instances from custom images that are imported from your computers.
 For information about how to import an image, see [Instructions for importing images](/intl.en-US/Images/Custom image/Import images/Instructions for importing images.md).
 For more information about how to create ECS instances from a custom image, see [Create an ECS instance by using a custom image](/intl.en-US/Instance/Create an instance/Create an ECS instance by using a custom image.md).
 -   Patch operating systems.

 ## Do operating systems have graphical interfaces?